Genetic Counseling (GEN)

 Prerequisites: Matriculation to third semester of MS genetic counseling program.

-GEN 718 Clinical Rotations I 4
+GEN 718 Fieldwork Rotations I 4-6

-Notes: Grade: Satisfactory/Unsatisfactory (S/U).
+Notes: Grading method is Satisfactory/Unsatisfactory (S/U).

-GEN 719 Clinical Rotations II 4
+GEN 719 Fieldwork Rotations II 4-6

-Notes: Grade: Satisfactory/Unsatisfactory (S/U).
+Notes: Grading method is Satisfactory/Unsatisfactory (S/U).

 GEN 720 Peer Supervision in Genetic Counseling 1